elnexreal/copy_song_id/README.md

 # Notes

-- This mod interferes with the `Jukebox` mod, i can't do anything to fix it sadly :sob:
+- This mod interferes with the `Jukebox` mod, ~~i can't do anything to fix it sadly :sob:~~ i will try to fix it soon... :)

 # Credits